Dr Anna Goulding

 - Vera-Sanso P, Barrientos A, Damodaran L, Gilhooly G, Goulding A, Hennessy C, Means R, Murray M, Newman A, Olphert O, Sandhu J, Tew P, Thompson J, Victor C, Walford N. Participation and social connectivity.
 In: Walker, A, ed.
 New Science of Ageing.
-Bristol: Policy Press, 2014, pp.181-208.
+Bristol, UK: Policy Press, 2014, pp.181-208.

 - Murray M, Amigoni D, Bernard M, Crummett A, Goulding A, Munro L, Newman A, Rezzano J, Rickett M, Tew P, Warren L. Understanding and transforming ageing through the arts.
 In: Walker A, ed.
 New Science of Ageing.
 Poole: Policy Press, 2014, pp.77-112.